The term whiplash injury is used for a neck injury caused by a sudden movement of the head forwards, backwards or sideways.

 The symptoms may include

-- Pain in neck and jaw with or without decrease in range of movements
+- Pain in neck and jaw with or without a decrease in the range of movements

 - Tightness in paraspinal muscles muscle tightness and spasm